Garthzzz/Garthzzz.github.io/_pages/about.md

 Outside of research, I'm a sports enthusiast—I love soccer, basketball, hiking, and cycling.

-In soccer, I served as **Captain of CCST Future** during the Spring 2025 season—a team under the Columbia Chinese Student Soccer Team designed for beginners and hobbyists.
+In soccer, I served as Captain of CCST Future during the Spring 2025 season—a team under the Columbia Chinese Student Soccer Team designed for beginners and hobbyists.
 I create space for newcomers to find their footing in a new city, organizing training for players of varying skill levels and fostering an environment where competition coexists with mutual support.
-I am also a **committee member and player for CCST's competitive main squad**, where I coordinated logistics off the field and competed on it—winning the **Penn Cup Championship** together in March 2025.
+I am also a committee member and player for CCST's competitive main squad, where I coordinated logistics off the field and competed on it—winning the **Penn Cup Championship** together in March 2025.

-I'm also an NBA fan and a devoted **Memphis Grizzlies** supporter.
+I'm also an NBA fan and a devoted Memphis Grizzlies supporter.
 Dissatisfied with existing advanced metrics, I developed my own player impact model in 2025: the [Bayesian Enhanced Baseline-and-Residual Model (BEBRM)](https://github.com/Garthzzz/nba-BEBRM).
 Unlike traditional metrics that rely heavily on box-score statistics or pure on/off differentials, BEBRM integrates non-traditional data sources (defensive matchup outcomes, hustle stats, Synergy play-type efficiencies) into a Bayesian prior baseline, then applies iterative possession-level residual corrections.
 The model provides explicit uncertainty quantification through credible intervals—particularly valuable for evaluating players with limited sample sizes.

 ![CCST Penn Cup Champions](/images/penncup.jpg)